 A Lifetime of Creativity

 Sandra Yuen MacKay's focus is acrylic painting and writing.
 Illuminated by fresh colours, her paintings are inspiring.
 She lives and works in Vancouver, BC, Canada.
 She became interested in art at a young age influenced by her father who was an architect.
-She attended Emily Carr College of Art and Design, and received a Fine Arts Diploma from Langara College and Bachelor of Arts in art history from the University of British Columbia.
+She received a Fine Arts Diploma from Langara College and Bachelor of Arts in art history from the University of British Columbia.

 Sandra is the author of a memoir My Schizophrenic Life: The Road to Recovery from Mental Illness, a hilarious novel Chop Shtick, and a collection of novellas From New York to Vancouver: Stories on the Fly with New York writer, James D. Young.

-She was the recipient of the Courage to Come Back Award and the Queen Elizabeth II Diamond Jubilee Medal.
+She is the recipient of the Courage to Come Back Award and the Queen Elizabeth II Diamond Jubilee Medal.
 She is an active member of the Federation of Canadian Artists.
-Her artwork is in the VGH/UBC Hospital Foundation collection and private collections in North America.
+Her artwork is in public and private collections in North America.

-Sandra's artwork has been exhibited at the Federation Gallery, Art in the Garden, Fragrant Wood Gallery, Silk Purse, Port Moody Arts Centre, CityScape Community Art Space (North Vancouver Community Arts Council), Place Des Arts (Coquitlam), Eastside Culture Crawl, Federal Courts, Sheraton Wall Centre, Havana Gallery, University Women's Club of Vancouver (Hycroft), Vancouver Outsider Arts Festival, Gallery Gachet, Vancouver General Hospital, The Gathering Place, the Jewish Community Centre, and other venues.
+Sandra's artwork has been exhibited at the Federation Gallery, Art in the Garden, Fragrant Wood Gallery, Silk Purse (West Vancouver), Port Moody Arts Centre, CityScape Community Art Space (North Vancouver), Place Des Arts (Coquitlam), Eastside Culture Crawl, Federal Courts, Sheraton Wall Centre, Havana Gallery, University Women's Club of Vancouver (Hycroft), Vancouver Outsider Arts Festival, Gallery Gachet, Vancouver General Hospital, The Gathering Place, the Jewish Community Centre, and other venues.

 Painting is a way of life, opening my mind to possibilities and sharing my personal vision of optimism and hope.